m3db/m3/site/content/operational_guide/namespace_configuration.md

 Can be modified without creating a new namespace: `no`

 ### aggregationOptions
-Options for the Coordinator to use to make decisions around how to aggregate data points.
+Options for the Coordinator to use to make decisions around how to aggregate datapoints.

 Can be modified without creating a new namespace: `yes`

 #### aggregations
-One or more set of instructions on how data points should be aggregated within the namespace.
+One or more set of instructions on how datapoints should be aggregated within the namespace.

 ##### aggregated
-Whether data points are aggregated.
+Whether datapoints are aggregated.

 ##### attributes
 If aggregated is true, specifies how to aggregate data.